|

 1. Use a regular magnet.
 We found this fun horseshoe magnet that my kids used to play with their slime.

 2. You can use a special magnet called a neodymium (rare earth) magnet.
-This is a super strength magnet, and also needs adult supervision.
+This is a super-strength magnet and also needs adult supervision.
 You only want to use one of these magnets, as the pull is so strong that if you have two they can pull together and little fingers can get hurt if they smash between them.
-They are super cool though, as they essential eat the slime, so they are worth the extra effort required!
+They are super cool though, as they essentially eat the slime, so they are worth the extra effort required!

 Why do you need adult supervision for Magnetic Slime?